Dvergar/PODStream/README.md

 ## Serialization datas

-You can call `podstream.SerializerMacro.getSerialized()` from your application and get an Array of String of the types serialized.
+You can call `podstream.SerializerMacro.getSerialized()` from your application and get an Array<String> of the types serialized.

 You can then use `Type.resolveClass("YourClassName")` to resolve the type from the string returned if needed.